08 – South Coast Western

 Scheduled Monument

-Kynance Gate was designated as a Scheduled Monument.
+Kynance Gate was designated as a Scheduled Monument, protected by law for future generations to learn from and enjoy.

 1960s

-Some finds were displayed at Helston Museum of Cornish Life.
+Some of the finds from the excavation finds were displayed at Helston Museum of Cornish Life.

 1970s